nuxt-modules/prismic/docs/components.md

 sidebar_label: Components
 ---

-`prismic-nuxt` ships with built-in components to get you started quickly.
+`@nuxtjs/prismic` ships with built-in components to get you started quickly.
 These components are imported from [prismic-vue/components](https://github.com/prismicio/prismic-vue#list-of-components).

 ## &lt;prismic-rich-text&gt;